This page provides information about the Ozone Layer Protection Act 1996 and the Ozone Layer Protection Regulations 1996.

 - details of exemptions that can be made for “essential uses”.

-Information on applying for import or export permits for ozone depleting substances is available on the Environmental Protection Authority website.
+Information on applying for import or export permits for ozone depleting substances is available at Ozone-depleting substances [Environmental Protection Authority website].